-To be very specific, this PUBG Mobile error is quite older and according to most of the affected users, only app cache or older/corrupted obb data is one of the main reasons behind this issue.
-As the full and updated obb file is quite necessary to verify and run the game smoothly.
+To be very specific, this PUBG Mobile error is quite older, and according to most of the affected users, only app cache or older/corrupted obb data is one of the main reasons behind this issue as the full and updated obb file is quite necessary to verify and run the game smoothly.
 Otherwise, you will continuously see the download failed and not purchased error message during startup.

-So, if you’re also one of the victims and can’t launch the game properly or can’t play it, then this troubleshooting guide is for you.
+So, if you’re one of the victims and can’t launch the game properly or can’t play it, then this troubleshooting guide is for you.

 Fix PUBG Mobile: Download Failed Because You May Not Have Purchased The App

-So, without further ado, let’s straight jump into the possible steps below.
+So, without further ado, let’s jump straight into the possible steps below.

 In most cases, clearing the app cache deletes the temporary files that can cause issues with the game launch or gameplay.
-However, if the above steps don’t work for you, then try the next method.
+However, if the above steps don’t work for you, then try the following method.